 You'll find everything from Easter brunches to quirky holiday-themed parades in this city.

-Besides its array of stores and dining options, New York City is home to Easter celebrations like the Easter Parade and Bonnet Festival, a tradition dating back to the 1870s in which parade marchers don bonnets and march down Fifth Avenue.
+New York City is also home to longstanding Easter celebrations like the Easter Parade and Bonnet Festival, with parade marchers adorned in bonnets as they march down Fifth Avenue to celebrate a tradition dating back to the 1870s.

 There are also Easter egg hunts at locations that range from the Children’s Museum of Manhattan to the NYC Fire Museum, while the Rockefeller Center also hosts a brunch package that includes ice skating with an Easter bunny and a three-course brunch.